shaliulab/idtrackerai/docs/source/FAQs.rst

 Can I run idtracker.ai in a laptop?
 ***********************************

 Yes.
 We are running idtracker.ai with all its features in high-end performance gaming laptops from `Obsidian <https://shop.obsidian-pc.com/en/workstation.html>`_.
 If your laptop does not have a GPU you can still use idtracker.ai, see the next FAQ.

 Can I use idtracker.ai if my computer does not have a good GPU?
 ***************************************************************

 Yes, you can still use idtracker.ai if you don't have a GPU.
 However, the parts of the tracking that use the GPU will be up to 100x slower.
-However, if you are tracking a single animal, or if you are tracking groups of animals but you do not want ot keep their identities, you can use idtracker.ai and track animals at a faster speed.
+However, if you are tracking a single animal, or if you are tracking groups of animals but you do not want to keep their identities, you can use idtracker.ai and track animals at a faster speed.

-To track animals without keeping their identity, just check the box *Track without identities* in the bottom left corner of the GUI.
+To track animals without keeping their identity, just check the box *Track without identities* in the bottom left corner of the GUI (see :doc:`GUI_explained`).

 Can I use idtracker.ai in an AMD GPU?
 *************************************